AIProjectsOrg/VARepo/README.md

 The training code is provided in Google Colab link above.

 ### 2.1 Balanced Sampling
-The dataset used in this project is very imbalanced.
-Most notably, there is a serious lack of smoke instances, as shown in the following:
+The dataset used in this project is highly imbalanced, with a notable shortage of smoke instances, as illustrated in the figure below.
+Figure (a) is the Dataset 1.1 Smoking CCTV Detection, Figure (b) is 1.1 Smoking CCTV Detection + 1.2 Smoking Person Detection.

 <img src="assets/Class Imbalanced.png" alt="Class Distribution" width="600"/>

-Figure (a) is the Dataset 1.1 Smoking CCTV Detection, Figure (b) is 1.1 Smoking CCTV Detection + 1.2 Smoking Person Detection.

 We adopted balanced sampling using [Weighted Dataloader](https://y-t-g.github.io/tutorials/yolo-class-balancing/)
 - Instead of modifying loss functions or undersampling majority classes, the author creates a custom YOLOWeightedDataset class that: